Chart Color Schemes

 Household Composition

-Proserpine has a typical household mix, with a higher-than-average median household size
+Proserpine has a typical household mix, with a fairly typical median household size

 Family households constitute 72.5% of all households, including 29.1% couples with children, 32.7% couples without children, and 10.0% single parent families.
 Non-family households account for the remaining 27.5%, with lone person households at 25.2% and group households comprising 2.4%.
-The median household size is 2.5 people, higher than the Rest of Qld average of 2.4.
+The median household size is 2.5 people, aligning with the average in the Rest of Queensland.

 Frequently Asked Questions - Households